CNGrid

-CNGrid (Chinese: 中国国家网格) is the Chinese national high performance computing network supported by 863 Program.
+The China National Grid (CNGrid) (中国国家网格) is the Chinese national high performance computing network supported by 863 Program.

 Research and development

-China National Grid (CNGrid) is a major project supported by the Hi-Tech Research and Development (863) Program of China.
-CNGrid is the new generation test-bed of information infrastructure aggregating high-performance computing and transaction processing capabilities.
+CNGrid is a project supported by the Hi-Tech Research and Development (863) Program of China.
+CNGrid is a generation test-bed of information infrastructure aggregating high-performance computing and transaction processing capabilities.

-Through resource sharing, work in coordination, and service mechanism, CNGrid effectively supports many applications such as scientific research, resource environment, advanced manufacturing, and information services.
+Through resource sharing, work in coordination, and service mechanism, CNGrid supports applications such as scientific research, resource environment, advanced manufacturing, and information services.
 CNGrid promotes the construction of national information industry and the development of related industries by technological innovations.